simith/builder_session_reinvent2019_fr/README.md

 ## Pre-requisites

 A laptop is required for this session.
-To be able to flash the firmware and configuration, the participants would need to have ESP-IDF installed on thier laptop.
+To be able to flash the firmware and configuration, the participants would need to have ESP-IDF installed on their laptop.
 Instructions to do so will be provided in the documentation.
 The Firmware build will be done on Cloud 9 https://aws.amazon.com/cloud9/ and a fully configured build environment will be provided to participants.

-## Where are we?
+### Where are we?

 Cakematic is a modern oven which has state-of-the-art features for baking cakes.
 Cakematic is currently going through their pilot and have sent out 1000+ appliances to customers across the US.